sideeffects/SideFXEDU/README.md

 You should also be able to do the following:
 1. Add the Education shelf to the shelf bar.
 For more information visit the [Customize the shelf page](https://www.sidefx.com/docs/houdini/shelf/customize.html#adding-to-and-editing-the-shelf).
-2. At the object level (/obj), in the network view, press TAB then type `EDU, you should see a list of tools starting with EDU prefix: EDU Camera Frustum, EDU Geometry Explainer...
+2. At the object level (/obj), in the network view, press TAB then type `EDU`, you should see a list of tools starting with EDU prefix: EDU Camera Frustum, EDU Geometry Explainer...

 # Additional Information